yuany94/covid-vaccine/README.md

 ## Cautions

 For replication of US mobility network, we expect a server with >400 memory and >10h CPU time for a 30-day simulation.
 Please try synthetic data or a state-level simuation for the quick demo.

+## Citation

+You are welcome to reuse our code or data, but please cite us:

+    @article{yuan2021mobility,
+      title={Mobility network reveals the impact of geographic vaccination heterogeneity on COVID-19}, author={Yuan, Yuan and Jahani, Eaman and Zhao, Shengjia and Ahn, Yong-Yeo and Pentland, Alex Sandy}, journal={medRxiv},
+      year={2021},
+      publisher={Cold Spring Harbor Laboratory Press}
+    }